openregister-attic/rails-picker-example/guide.md

 There are a few issues.

-The main one is that the helper is currently performing an HTTP call to the live Registers in order to fetch the list of locations.
+The main one is that the helper is currently performing a blocking HTTP call to the live Registers in order to fetch the list of locations.
 Even with a cache that would alleviate the latency issues somewhat, should Registers go down for an extended period of time, the cache would eventually flush, and you'd lose access to the list of locations.

 This approach also does not scale to other use cases that use Registers with more than a few hundred items.
 We won't be tackling those use cases in this guide.